-Given the likelihood of litigation and other legal proceedings that will depend upon data gathered and processed by the system, immediate steps should be taken to ensure its continued security.
+Given the likelihood of litigation and other legal proceedings that will depend upon data gathered and processed by the system, as well as the threat of a cyber attack, immediate steps should be taken to ensure its continued security.
 Access should be limited to those with an absolute need and in whom the receiver has utmost confidence.
+Consideration should be given to purchasing cyber insurance for the liquidation estate, if the company does not already have an applicable policy.
 A review should also be made of the current system as it pertains to the documentation and quality of data, and as to a disaster recovery plan.
 Many data processing centers do not have a disaster recovery plan other than having the system back up information in an off-site location.
 A true disaster recovery plan provides for installation of system backup information in an off-site location so that, in the event of a disaster, the system can be running within a specified time frame.
 That time frame may vary from a few hours to a few days.